Roland Richard: Biography

 Later, Roland Richard sang as a guest artist for Quartango, a chamber ensemble newly founded by musicians of the Montreal Symphony Orchestra.
-In 1985, he recorded with them on CBC Radio's Spotlight Series.
+In 1985, he recorded with Quartango on CBC Radio's Spotlight Series and performed with them on CBC's Les Beaux Dimanches in 1987.

 While touring as a singer Roland Richard also taught at the music departments of Ottawa University, the Université de Montreal, and Université Laval, and developed an interest in the technical aspects of stage presentations, which eventually led him to stage management.
 He became the assistant stage manager for the Opéra de Montréal at its inception in 1980, and in 1984 became principal stage manager (where he was also credited as an assistant stage director on many of their productions) until 1994.
 During this period he also taught stage management at the National Theatre School of Canada.